 Integration with Enterprise Workflows

 Component tags appear directly within finding metadata alongside severity, rule information, and remediation guidance.
-The filtering capability integrates with existing project organization structures, allowing teams to combine component-based and project-based views for enhanced prioritization.
+The filtering capability integrates with existing project organization structures, letting teams combine component-based and project-based views for better prioritization.

-4. Rule Engine Customization with AI-Assisted Rule Writing
+4. Rule Engine Customization and Organizational Detection Logic

 Rule Architecture and Pattern Matching

-Semgrep rules use the YAML format with a structured syntax that supports complex detection patterns.
-The semantic approach differs fundamentally from regex-based tools: Semgrep understands code structure at the Abstract Syntax Tree (AST) level rather than treating code as text strings.
+Semgrep rules use YAML with structured syntax that supports complex detection patterns.
+The semantic approach differs from regex-based tools: Semgrep understands code structure at the Abstract Syntax Tree level, not as text strings.
 A basic rule looks like this:

 During a custom rule authoring session focused on secrets detection, the HTTP validation capability stood out.
 Advanced custom secrets rules can perform HTTP validation against external APIs to confirm token validity, providing more precision than basic pattern matching alone: